tymyrddin/blue-devsecops/source/docs/aws/vpc.md

 * Use AWS CloudTrail to monitor VPC configuration.
 * Enable VPC Flow Logs to log and further analyze allowed and denied traffic activity.
-Combined with Amazon GuardDuty, you will be able to detect anomalous network behavior, such as interaction with command and control (C&C) networks, malicious IP addresses, and more.
+Combined with Amazon GuardDuty, you will be able to detect anomalous network behaviour, such as interaction with command and control (C&C) networks, malicious IP addresses, and more.
 * Use AWS Config or AWS Security Hub to detect inbound access to resources inside your VPC via unencrypted protocols (such as HTTP instead of HTTPS, or